bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:51 AM CT, April 25</p>
+<p class="updated_time"> Latest data: 03:52 AM CT, April 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 71°, which is 2° **warmer** than yesterday.
-Tomorrow is expected to be 2° **warmer** than today.
+Today's high is 70°, which is 1° **warmer** than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 53°
+- 51°
-- Mostly Clear
+- Partly Cloudy
-- 82% humidity
+- 86% humidity
 - 6 mph wind
-- 19% cloud cover
+- 46% cloud cover
-- 35 AQI 🟩
+- 32 AQI 🟩
 - 0.06 inches of rain in the past 24 hours